robincakeellis/sqlrx/README.md

 ## Test data

-There is a SQL script in sql folder that will create the schema.
-Remember to apply a user to it and update the username and password in application.properties
+There is a SQL script in sql folder that will drop the schema if it exists and create it again.
+Remember to apply a user to the schema and update the username and password in application.properties

-Test data is the agent files from the static data dump of EVE Online, May 2022.
+Test data is the agent list from the static data dump of EVE Online, May 2022.

 ## Building

 `mvn clean install`

+## Endpoints

+- `/agents` - get all agents
+- `/agents/101` - get an agent by ID (range is 3008416 to 3019501)
+- `/agents/ids` - get IDs for all agents (integer)
+- `/agents/corp/id` - get agents for the given corporation ID (range is 1000002 to 1000182)
+- `/agents/location/id` - get agents for the given location ID (range is 60000004 to 60015146)

 ## CCP hf.
 Copyright Notice